 Fasting or abstinence from food is not exclusively a Christian practice.
-It has existed and still exists in other religions and even outside a religion, as, for example, in specific therapies.
+It has existed and still exists in other religions and even outside a faith, for example, in specific therapies.
 Today, people fast for all sorts of reasons, some quite bizarre.
-It is important, then, to discern the uniquely Christian content of fasting.
+It is then essential to discern the uniquely Christian content of fasting.

 Fasting during Lent is about overcoming cravings.
-According to tradition, during Lent, the church says no singing and dancing.
-During Lent, no meat, eggs, milk, cheese, or any other derivatives of these are consumed.
+According to tradition, the church says no singing and dancing during Lent.
+During Lent, no meat, eggs, milk, cheese, or other derivatives are consumed.
 And in Lent, there is no drinking alcohol and no smoking.
 Lent begins on the Monday seven weeks before the Feast of the Resurrection, after the Sunday of Adam’s Expulsion from Heaven, and ends on the evening of Lazarus Saturday, the day before Palm Sunday.

-Fasting, during this period, offers us the joy of living together with Christ, starting first with your charity, because Lent awakens in us that pious sadness, that quiet sadness, that gentle sadness.
+Fasting during this period offers us the joy of living together with Christ, starting with your charity because Lent awakens in us that pious sadness, that quiet sadness, that gentle sadness.
 Fasting from sin is a battle against the devil, against Satan, a battle that brings victory.
-The most important thing is to feel a victory, to feel that fasting is a joyful sacrifice for us.
+The most important thing is to feel a victory and that fasting is a joyful sacrifice for us.

 Lent Fasting, seen in all its complexity, not reduced to its food aspect, together with prayer, is the most powerful form of opposition and resistance to the temptations that assail us from within and without.
 Let us not forget that a man enslaved by passions, no matter what office he holds, has no power over the sin-free soul in which God dwells.

-Lent symbolizes in the Christian the soul elevation, of mastering the soul over the bodily passions.
-Lent frees and eases the Christian from all temptations, from the ballast and burden of the wicked one’s snares which bring darkness to the thoughts and confusion to the mind.
-It is an offering to God or, in other words, an act of worship, it is an act of repentance for sins committed and an exercise that begins virtues of all kinds.
+Lent symbolizes in the Christian the soul elevation of mastering the soul over the bodily passions.
+Lent frees and eases the Christian from all temptations, the ballast, and the burden of the wicked one’s snares which bring darkness to the thoughts and confusion to the mind.
+It is an offering to God or, in other words, an act of worship.
+It is an act of repentance for sins committed and an exercise that begins virtues of all kinds.

 Fasting shows us that our life without God is meaningless.
-Fasting is also an exhortation to humble ourselves, because it brings to the surface our weaknesses and weaknesses, making us understand that it is not easy to be a true Christian, that is, a witness to Christ through one’s own life, including simple gestures that seem insignificant to some.
+Fasting is also an appeal to humble ourselves because it brings to the surface our weaknesses and weaknesses, making us understand that it is not easy to be a faithful Christian, that is, a witness to Christ through one’s own life, including simple gestures that seem insignificant to some.

 Liturgical structure of Lent

-In liturgical structure, Holy Week is distinct from the 40-day Lent, also called the Lenten season.
+Holy Week is distinct from the 40-day Lent in liturgical structure, also called the Lenten season.
 There are five special Sundays of Lent:

 - Orthodoxy Sunday